-In Example 16.2, the variable -frace\c3- was converted to a series of 3 dummy variables and 2 of these (-frace\c3\1-, -frace\c3\3-) were included in the model.
-These represented Hispanics and blacks, respectively.
-Consequently, the coefficients represent the effects of these races on the log odds of low birth weight compared with whites (the category that was omitted).
+In Example 16.2, the variable -dbarn- was converted to a series of 3 dummy variables and 2 of these (-dbarn_2-, -dbarn_3-) were included in the model.
+These represented tiestall and 'other' types of housing, respectively and, consequently, the coefficients represent the effects of these types of housing on the risk of Nocardia mastitis compared with freestall barns (the category that was omitted).